Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 Uncooked green beans are bad for chickens because it has lectin.
 This substance is bad for chickens and humans alike.
 It is a protein, but it is a protein you do not want for your chickens.

-Lectin is present in many plants, but not all these plans are inedible.
+Lectin is present in many plants, but not all these plants are inedible.
 It depends on what type of lectin it has and how much lectin the plant holds.

 The amount of lectin present in green beans is not enough to harm your chickens with a single peck.
 That is why some chickens can safely consume uncooked green beans.
 In this case, it is a good idea to watch and limit how much raw green beans they eat.